SomeoneInParticular/rest_meets_djongo/README.md

 This package enables default model serializers for models with Djongo fields to be generated, for use in Django-Rest-Framework apps

+**_THIS REPOSITORY IS NOW DEFUNCT.
+YOU ARE FREE TO USE THE CODE HEREIN FOR YOUR PURPOUSES, BUT IT WILL NO LONGER BE UPDATED.
+YOU ARE ALSO WELCOME TO FORK THE CODE FOR YOUR OWN PURPOSES._**

 ## Features
 **NOTE: This repo is currently under active development, and many of the features of the package may act in strange ways.
 Please report any issues